elpaso/python-gis-workshop/python_gis_part2.rst

 	* pyWPS

     Web Processing Server provides rules for standardizing how inputs and outputs (requests and responses) for geospatial processing services

+Operations:

+.. class:: incremental

+* *GetCapabilities* returns service-level metadata
+* *DescribeProcess* returns a description of a process including its inputs and outputs
+* *Execute* returns the output(s) of a process

+Accepts parameters as GET, POST, SOAP

 Building blocks - WS: GeoNames
 ========================================